Kaobara/TeaStainStudiosUnityProject/README.md

 #### Cloud/Fog Shader

 The second shader we decided will be used on a single large cloud mesh[35] with a fog effect to allow the easing of visibility as the cloud comes into view of the player through the sky dome.
-This shader can be found in \Assets\Prefabs\Map\Shaders under the name “FogShader.shader”.
+This shader can be found in \Assets\Prefabs\Map\Shaders under the name “CloudShader.shader”.

 ##### Fog Implementation
 ###### Colour Mixing and Fog Factor